Advice & Support: Staff members being a witness at court

 This can send some staff into a panic.
 Perhaps this is the first time you’ve needed to attend court, perhaps you know nothing about courts or perhaps you feel saddled by the responsibility of giving evidence.
 Added to this may be an expectation that you keep a high level of confidentiality about what you witnessed.

-Witness Support Services exist.
-Google your local one and you’ll probably find a phone number but no website.
-So, phone the Witness Support Service at your court and ask about what they do, for example:
+Google your local Witness Service and you’ll probably find a phone number.
+Call them to ask about what they do, for example:

-Avoid expressions like ‘help me prepare for the case’: this can be misunderstood as asking for help with your evidence.
-The evidence is yours alone – the service won’t help you prepare evidence, but can try to remove any obstacles that might add stress or pressure on the day of the case.
+Avoid expressions like ‘help me prepare for the case’: this can be misunderstood as asking for help with your evidence (when your evidence must be yours alone).
+The service won’t help you prepare evidence, but can try to remove any obstacles that might add stress or pressure on the day of the case.

-The criminal justice system expects that you don’t discuss your evidence with others prior to the case, but if you’re unsure of what this means, it’s a good question to ask the witness support service for clarity on.
+The criminal justice system expects that you don’t discuss your evidence with others prior to the case, but if you’re unsure of what this means, it’s a good question to ask the witness service.

 2. Talk to your line manager about support